Data push node

 Configure the push body

-You can configure the body content in three formats: Markdown, table, and email body.
+You can configure the body content in three formats: Markdown, table, and email.

-• In the Markdown body of a data push, you can directly use the parameter name of the Input Parameters of the data push node as a placeholder in the format ${input_parameter_name} to retrieve the output parameter from the upstream node.
+• In the Markdown body, use the Input Parameters parameter name as a placeholder in the format ${input_parameter_name} to retrieve the output parameter from the upstream node.

-• In the table body of a data push, you can use the column names of the upstream SQL query node as Parameters to retrieve data.
+• In the table body, use the column names of the upstream SQL query node as Parameters to retrieve data.

-• DataWorks Data Push supports adding an email body to the push content.
-When editing the email body, note the following:
+• DataWorks supports adding an email body to the push content.
+Note the following when editing the email body:

 • Each data push task supports only one email body.

 • The email body is rendered only when the push destination is email.
-When the push destination is not email, the email body is hidden in the message pushed via Webhook.
+For other destinations, the email body is hidden in the webhook message.

 Debug the data push

 After the configuration is complete, save the SQL query node and data push node.
-Then, click the image icon in the toolbar above the workflow to debug the data push task.
+Then, click the image icon in the toolbar above the workflow to debug the task.

 Next steps

-• Configure schedule settings: If you want nodes in the project directory to be executed on a periodic schedule, configure the Scheduling Policy in the Scheduling Settings panel on the right side of the node.
+• Configure schedule settings: To run nodes on a periodic schedule, configure the Scheduling Policy in the Scheduling Settings panel on the right side of the node.

-• Deploy a node: If you want to deploy tasks to the production environment, click the image icon on the page to initiate the deployment process.
-Nodes in the project directory are periodically scheduled only after they are deployed to the production environment.
+• Deploy a node: To deploy tasks to the production environment, click the image icon to start the deployment.
+Nodes are periodically scheduled only after they are deployed to production.